 One of my favorite stories about him takes place early in his career when he was interviewing for an assistant buyer position at Macy’s—a highly coveted role.
 Other candidates were being interviewed as well.
 When he called the decision maker to check in, he was told it could be a few weeks before he heard back.

 Instead of saying, “OK, I’ll check back,” or “OK, I’ll wait to hear from you,” he said, “How about if I start Monday at 9 a.m.?”
 After a short pause, the decision maker said, “OK.
 See you on Monday.”
 My Dad started his job at Macy’s the following week.

-I told this story at his memorial service a year ago because it characterizes so well the person he was and the influence he had on me.
+I tell this story because it characterizes so well the person he was and the influence he had on me.
 He was a creative problem solver who wasn’t afraid to put it out there and take a chance in the moment.

 Lessons I learned from this story:

 - Don’t give up.
 There is usually a way through—it just may require a little more creativity to find the answer which works.
 Too often people give up too soon, sometimes just before the finish line.
 This paves the way for the competition to come in and close deals.